tangming2008/tangming2008.github.io/_pages/1_MaterialsScience.md

 - Carnegie Mellon University, 2014-08 - 2017-05
-  - PhD research assistant
+  - *PhD research assistant*
   - Thesis: Inclusions, Porosity, and Fatigue of AlSi10Mg Parts Produced by Selective Laser Melting ([link](https://kilthub.cmu.edu/articles/thesis/Inclusions_Porosity_and_Fatigue_of_AlSi10Mg_Parts_Produced_by_Selective_Laser_Melting/6720185))
   - Discovered the oxide-induced porosity as a novel type of defect which dominates the fatigue performance of additively manufactured aluminum alloy
-  - Collaborated closely with researchers in the Department of Mechanical Engineering and industrial partners from Arconic on fatigue, tension, and compression tests
+  - Collaborated closely with researchers in the Department of Mechanical Engineering and industrial partner (Arconic) on fatigue, tension, and compression tests

 <br/>